tremor-rs/tremor-www-docs/course/overview/index.md

 ## History

-- Running in continuous production at Wayfair since October 2018
+- Running in continuous production at Wayfair since October 2018 <!-- .element: class="fragment" -->
-- Born out of a need for better traffic shaping, load shedding and backpressure detection when shipping logs/metrics during peak eCommerce trading
+- Born out of a need for better traffic shaping, load shedding and backpressure detection when shipping logs/metrics during peak eCommerce trading <!-- .element: class="fragment" -->

 ---

 ## History

-- Evolved to tackle other processing needs (collection, transformation and aggregation) for logs and metrics
+- Evolved to tackle other processing needs (collection, transformation and aggregation) for logs and metrics <!-- .element: class="fragment" -->
-- Addressed gaps not fulfilled by exisiting tools in use (eg: logstash, telegraf, kapacitor)
+- Addressed gaps not fulfilled by exisiting tools in use (eg: logstash, telegraf, kapacitor) <!-- .element: class="fragment" -->
-- 6 (and counting) distinct usecases at Wayfair now, with applications also outside of the observability domain (eg: search data distribution)
+- 6 (and counting) distinct usecases at Wayfair now, with applications also outside of the observability domain (eg: search data distribution) <!-- .element: class="fragment" -->

 ---